IDontHaveIdea/IDHIStore/README.md

 # IDHIStore

-This is a store item that will permit access to H poses regardless of Heroine experience level.
+This is a store item for **Koikatsu Sunshine** that will permit access to H poses regardless of Heroine experience level.
 The item has 3 levels to buy.
 The access for a first time encounter:

 1. No experience level.
 The poses in this group are always available no need for the item.
 2. At least 50% experience.
 The first level of the item will unlock the poses in this group.